Bay View incident: Incident

-On Sunday, September 9, 1917, the reverend of the Milwaukee Italian Evangelical Church, Augusto Giuliani, held a rally in Bay View, a largely Italian neighborhood, near the Francisco Ferrer Circle clubhouse.
 As Giuliani finished his speech and the crowd sang "America", the Ferrer Circle's Galleanist anarchists mounted the platform and tore down the American flag.
 Police fired on the demonstrators.
 The Circle's theater group director Antonio Fornasier was shot through his heart and died immediately.
 Augusto Marinelli fired back with a pistol and was shot in the chest, hospitalized, and died from his wounds five days later.
 Bartolo Testalin was shot in the back and survived.
 Two detectives had non-serious wounds.

 The police arrested eleven anarchists.
 They described Mary Nardini as the riot's instigator.
 The police raided the Circle's clubhouse, confiscated anarchist publications, and roughed up Circle members.